smilledge/node-google-books-search/README.md

     ]

-For a description of each value; see the API documentaion for a [volumes](https://developers.google.com/books/docs/v1/reference/volumes).
+For a description of each value; see the [Google Books API documentaion for volumes](https://developers.google.com/books/docs/v1/reference/volumes).

 ## Advanced Usage